Ph.D. in Applied Mathematics

 (Appointment of Doctoral Dissertation Committee Form) -> Graduate School form.

-8. Dissertation Topic Approval Defense
+7. Dissertation Topic Approval Defense

-The student should provide copies of the written dissertation proposal to the Dissertation Committee at least two weeks prior to the oral defense.
-At the discretion of the Dissertation Committee, the defense may include questions that cover the student’s program of study and background knowledge and techniques in the research area.
-The Dissertation Committee will unanimously grade the Dissertation Topic Approval Defense as pass/fail according to the corresponding rubrics.
-A student may retake the Dissertation Topic Approval Defense if he/she fails the first time.
+After a student completes the qualifying examination and advanced coursework, the student, in consultation with the student’s dissertation advisor, may propose a dissertation topic.
+The dissertation topic proposal must be articulated and defended at a meeting of the student’s dissertation committee.
+A written dissertation proposal must be submitted to the dissertation committee at least two weeks prior to the scheduled defense.
+The student is expected during the course of the topic defense to outline and demonstrate sufficient proficiency with the advanced knowledge and techniques to be used in the conduct of the research.
+The topic approval defense and the committee’s deliberations in this regard are to be conducted according to the pertinent regulations of the Graduate School.
+A doctoral student advances to candidacy after the student’s dissertation committee and the Dean of the Graduate School have approved the dissertation topic proposal.
+A student may retake the dissertation topic approval defense if they fail the first time.
 The second failed attempt will result in the termination of the student’s enrollment in the Ph.D. program.
 It is expected that the student first take the proposal defense by the ninth semester after enrollment to provide time for a second try should the first one fail.
 A doctoral student advances to Ph.D. candidacy after the dissertation proposal has been successfully defended.
 Candidacy must be achieved at least six months before the degree is conferred (so if you plan to graduate in a spring semester with the commencement on May 14, then you would need to successfully defend your dissertation topic by November 13 the prior year.)

 The student must follow the following procedure in order to defend the dissertation proposal.